West Cumbria water supplies project

 Ennerdale, its lake and the River Ehen, play host to protected species.
 It’s a very special place and we want to make sure we do our bit to keep it this way.
 Unless we reduce the amount of water we take from these naturally occurring water sources, we risk doing long-term damage to the wildlife that relies on them.

-We will be linking West Cumbria to the rest of our regional water network via a major new pipeline from Thirlmere to West Cumbria, constructing a new water treatment works, pumping stations and underground service reservoirs.
-By tapping into the spare capacity at Thirlmere reservoir and with careful planning, we will make sure there is minimal long term environmental impact.
+The project involves linking West Cumbria to the rest of our regional water network via a major new pipeline from Thirlmere to West Cumbria and refurbishing sections of our existing pipe network - over 100km of water pipes in total!
+The project also involves building a new water treatment works, pumping stations and underground service reservoirs.
+By tapping into the spare capacity at Thirlmere reservoir and with careful planning, we'll make sure there is minimal long term environmental impact.

 So there will always be enough water on tap for West Cumbria's households and businesses, whilst giving nature a helping hand.